luciniv/luciniv/README.md

-### Hi, I’m luciniv
+### Hi, I’m Chloe, I also often go by ``luciniv`` online
-> (any/all)
-> (wits/end)
+> (she/her)

-I'm a CS student working in SWE, game development, and getting real silly with it
+I'm a CS student working in SWE, fullstack web development, and entering into the game development sphere.
+I strive, in all of my projects, to build tools that support teams and businesses in accomplishing more in less time.

-### Current focuses
+### My current focuses
-- Full-stack dev
-- Luau
-- Concept artistry / worldcrafting

-### Forever haunts me
-- Discord bot development
+- Python software development
+- Data analysis and transformation
-- Luau
+- Luau (Roblox's Lua flavor)

 ### Check out my stuff!
-- I have a few websites + Discord bots set as public here, feel free to take a peek ;)
+- I have a few websites + Python Discord bots set as public here, feel free to take a peek!

-If you'd like to contact me elsewhere, my username ``luciniv`` is pretty universal